 Inventory has different classifications at different points in the supply chain.
 It is the managers job to account for each product and what stage it is currently in.
 There are four types, or stages, that are commonly referred to when talking about inventory: 1) Raw Materials, 2) Unfinished Products, 3) In-Transit Inventory, and 4) Cycle Inventory.

-Company warehouses don't just house finished products as some manufacturers use distribution centers to store raw materials for their production lines.
+Company warehouses don't just house finished products.
+Some manufacturers use distribution centers to store raw materials for their production lines.
 Inventory management software must distinguish between items on shelves meant for customers and materials allocated for business use.

 Integrating inventory management software with a company's ERP allows manufacturing teams and warehouse workers to communicate inventory activities in a central source.
 Programming automated data collection processes to distinguish between stored goods makes it simple for employees to track different types of materials through a warehouse.